phungthibacha/Pipeline_Gen_AI/README.md

 The connection is managed in the module database.pyusing psycopg2.
 Conclusion
 This README serves as a guide to setting up, understanding, and running ZapFlow's CRM and Sales System.
 The project combines a series of modern technologies to provide an efficient and easy-to-use sales management solution.
 With well-defined modules and clear documentation, the system is prepared to evolve and adapt to the needs of users.

+## Requirements Document with Validations - ZapFlow CRM and Sales System
+## Aim
+The purpose of this document is to define the functional requirements and validations needed to develop the frontend of ZapFlow's CRM and Sales System, developed with Streamlit.
+The system aims to capture information about sales made, validate it and display it on the screen.

+Here is the diagram in Mermaid that describes the data flow from user input on the frontend to data validation and saving to the database if approved.

+## Diagram Description:
+User Types in Frontend:

+The user enters the necessary data into the system frontend.
+Data Contract Validation:

+The data entered is validated using the Pydantic model (data contract) to ensure it is in the correct format and within the specified rules.
+Valid Data:

+If the data is valid, it is sent to the database and saved.
+Invalid Data:

+If the data does not meet the validation criteria, an error message is generated and displayed on the frontend.
+Save to Database:

+After validation, the data is persisted in the database.
+Message Display:

+Displays a success message when data is saved correctly, or an error message when validation fails.
+This diagram shows the complete flow from data entry to data saving, detailing the validation process essential to maintaining system integrity.

+Functional Requirements and Validations
+System Title

+Description: The system should display the title "ZapFlow CRM and Sales System - Simple Frontend" at the top of the page.
+Justification: Clearly identify the system and its purpose for the user.
+Data Entry Fields

+The system must provide fields for entering sales data.
+Each field must be clearly identified and must accept the correct input type as described below, with the respective validations.
+Field Details and Validations
+Seller Email

+Description: Text field for entering the seller's email.
+Input Type: text_input (String)
+Expected Validation:
+It must be a valid email in standard format (ex: vendedor@exemplo.com).
+Check if the field is not empty.
+Usage Example: The user enters a valid email, such as vendedor@exemplo.com.
+Purchase Date

+Description: Field to select the date on which the sale was made.
+Input Type: date_input (Data)
+Default Value: The current date ( datetime.now()).
+Expected Validation:
+The date must be within the allowed range: between 01/09/2024and 12/09/2024.
+Do not allow dates outside the specified range.
+Usage Example: The user selects a date as 05/09/2024.
+Time to Buy

+Description: Field to select the time the sale was made.
+Entry Type: time_input (Hour)
+Default Value: 09:00 (default start time).
+Expected Validation:
+The time must be entered within the range of 09:00 to 17:00.
+Usage Example: The user selects 10:30.
+Sale Value

+Description: Numeric field to enter the monetary value of the sale made.
+Input Type: number_input (Float)
+Minimum Value: 0.0 (negative values ​​are not allowed).
+Format: Decimal with two places ( format="%.2f").
+Expected Validation:
+Must be a positive number greater than zero.
+It must be in the proper monetary format with two decimal places.
+Usage Example: The user enters 1500.00.
+Quantity of Products

+Description: Numeric field to enter the quantity of products sold.
+Input Type: number_input (Integer)
+Minimum Value: 1 (minimum quantity allowed).
+Step: 1 unit increment per adjustment.
+Expected Validation:
+Must be a positive integer.
+It must not be zero or negative.
+Usage Example: The user enters 3.
+Product

+Description: Selection field to choose the product sold.
+Input Type: selectbox (Selection)
+Available Options:
+"ZapFlow com Gemini"
+"ZapFlow com chatGPT"
+"ZapFlow com Llama3.0"
+Expected Validation:
+The selected product must be one of the valid options.
+Do not allow selection of products outside of the listed options.
+Usage Example: User selects "ZapFlow with chatGPT".
+Submit Button

+Description: A button to save and display data entered on the screen.
+Button Label: "Save"
+Behavior: When clicked, the system should capture the data entered in the fields, validate the entries and display them on the screen if all fields are correct.
+Data Display

+Description: After submission, the system should display the captured data on the screen.
+Display Formats:
+Seller Email: Displays the email entered.
+Purchase Date and Time: Displays the combined date and time as yyyy-mm-dd hh:mm:ss.
+Sales Value: Displays the value formatted as currency, e.g.: R$ 1500.00.
+Product Quantity: Displays the quantity entered.
+Product: Displays the name of the selected product.
+Notes
+This system captures and validates data before displaying it, ensuring that all entries are correct according to defined rules.
+In future versions, the system may be integrated with a backend for data persistence and advanced analysis and reporting features.
+Future Objective
+Integrate advanced validations to enforce data integrity.
+Connect the system to a database to store sales and generate reports.
+Add additional checks for required fields and duplicate data.